sawaken/cscheme/README.md

 Release
 -------
-* There are NOT any release yet. *
+* There are not any release yet.

 But, possibly you can compile and try to run interpreter under development in the following way.